top of page

 God’s Boundless Love and Compassion for the World

 In this first dynamic, as we recognize God’s boundless generosity and love for us, we naturally face our limited response to His love.
 Here, God revealed to us, in His gentle way, areas where we need to grow more in love.
 Here, we become more aware of, recognize, and come to understand those patterns in our lives that are not worthy of us.
-Here, we look for God’s help to be free from what stands in our way of loving God, others, and even ourselves, and everything that would hold us back from freedom in following the call.
+Here, we look to God’s help to be free from what stands in our way of loving God, others, and even ourselves, and everything that would hold us back from freedom in following the call.

 Focus: We pray for the grace of embracing ourselves as loved sinners, gazing upon God‘s loving, gentle kindness and mercy, filling us with the grace of a profound sense of gratitude.